moxystudio/next-with-moxy/docusaurus/docs/recipes/favicon-os-theme.md

 sidebar_label: Changing favicon according to OS theme
 ---

 Most operating systems now offer light and dark modes.
 Sometimes the default favicon does not work well in dark mode due to the lack of contrast.
-This recipe explains how to add a dark mode favicon variant into the project.
+This recipe explains how to add a favicon variant for dark mode into the project.

 ## Walk-through